symbioticfi/cli/README.md

-  netstakes   Show stakes of all operators in network opnets      List all networks operator is opted in ops         List all operators opstakes    Show stakes of all operators in network vaults      List all vaults
+  netstakes   Show stakes of all operators in network opnets      List all networks operator is opted in ops         List all operators opstakes    Show operator stakes in all networks vaults      List all vaults
 ```